 - The hand-drawn digital illustration style, on the other hand, uses line, hatching and shading to emphasize a human element in your business and suggest creativity and artisan skills.

-Of course, any kind of art can be part of your brand, from collage to watercolor, but generally, choosing analog formats rather than digital will give your brand more of an old-school, handmade identity.
+Of course, any kind of art can be part of your brand, from collages to watercolor, but generally, choosing analog formats rather than digital will give your brand more of an old-school, handmade identity.

 Brand tone of voice